Received an answer Your application for labour immigration has been granted

 -

-How to get a residence card if you applied before 16 April 2021
+How do I get a residence card if I applied before 16 April 2021

 What is a residence card?